Script Development / Upload User Python Modules

 |

-Uploaded Python modules should avoid name conflicts with other Python modules, and do not delete or rename directories that originally exist in extra-python-packages
+Ensure that the self-uploaded Python modules do not have the same name as other Python modules, and do not delete or rename directories that originally exist in extra-python-packages

 .